 It’s not a normal act to stick a blade into someone and be OK with it.
 So they’d tie up a prisoner (POW or civilian, made no difference to them), perhaps put them in a trench where they could not run away or retreat, and order a soldier to bayonet the victim to death.
-While he did that, his squad-mates would be standing around him, cheering him on,l laughing, clapping, making a joke or game of it. they’d already done the same, or soon would be.
+While he did that, his squad-mates would be standing around him, cheering him on, laughing, clapping, making a joke or game of it.
+They’d already done the same, or soon would be.
 It conditioned them to think it was normal, and fun, and it dehumanized the victim.
 But it was the cheering, laughing, and open mocking of the dead and dying while their mate butchered a man… or woman, or child… that made it such a powerful social pressure.

 It was murder with a laugh track, and it was undeniably successful at its intended mission.